 Teaching all levels (beginner through advanced)

-Taught undergraduate classes in music fundamentals, advanced music theory and composition for three years
+Taught undergraduate classes in music fundamentals, advanced music theory and composition at UCSB

 Taught in-school guitar classes (3rd grade through 12th grade) for seven years